 People growing conventional cotton—especially in countries where environmental regulations are lax—have suffered from respiratory problems, poisonings, and other illnesses and hospitalizations.
 2 And, of course, the pesticides and other chemicals used to grow conventional cotton are known to cause widespread environmental damage, polluting land and water bodies and killing plants, fish, and animals.
 3

-Clearly, organic tampons are better for the planet (at least, better than non-organic tampons).
+Clearly, organic tampons are better for the planet (at least, better than regular tampons).
 But are they better for your personal health?
 Turns out, not particularly.

-While organic cotton is grown with fewer chemicals and pesticides than conventional cotton, all cotton has to be processed to a certain degree when it’s turned into a tampon.
+All cotton (organic or conventional) has to be processed to a certain degree when it’s turned into a tampon.
 As a result, an organic label on a tampon doesn’t mean it’s free from harmful ingredients—and, likewise, the lack of an organic label doesn’t mean a tampon is filled with toxic chemicals.

 Cotton vs. rayon vs. synthetics… oh my!